Ian Heads: Early life and formative experiences

 Ian John Heads was born on 15 February 1943 in Rose Bay, a suburb of Sydney.
 It was the midst of World War II.
 He was brought up during the war and in the postwar reconstruction years, a period of recovery, rationing and deprivation.
 His father, Flight Lieutenant George Heads of the Royal Australian Air Force, was killed in action.
-His plane crashed over Milne Bay New Guinea on 7 June 1944 while transporting supplies to the troops fighting the Japanese.
+His plane crashed over Milne Bay in New Guinea on 7 June 1944 while transporting supplies to the troops fighting the Japanese.

-In his semi-autobiographical essay "The Accidental Sportswriter", Heads describes how, fathered by his uncles, Ken and Cecil Appleton, the seven-year-old was taken to the Sydney Cricket Ground to watch the deciding test match of the 1950 rugby league "Ashes".
+In his semi-autobiographical essay "The Accidental Sportswriter", Heads describes how, fathered by his uncles, Ken and Cecil Appleton, the seven-year-old was taken to the Sydney Cricket Ground to watch the deciding test match of the 1950 rugby league Ashes.
 To the great joy of the spectators, Australia defeated Great Britain, the first win they had had for 30 years.
 In this match, Heads witnessed the famous try by Ron Roberts, described as "arguably the most famous try in Australian rugby league history".
 He recalled the day as an inspiring and memorable event in his young life.

 Dave Sands, the indigenous middleweight boxing champion, was a motivating hero to the sports-mad teenager in the years up to Sands' early death on 12 August 1952.
 The death affected Heads deeply.

-In 1951 his uncle Cecil Appleton took his eight-year-old nephew to the Davis Cup, Australia versus America, when the Australian tennis player Frank Sedgman defeated Vic Seixas in the deciding match.
-When he was thirteen years of age another significant contribution to Ian Heads' sporting orientation occurred.
+In 1951, his uncle Cecil Appleton took his eight-year-old nephew to the Davis Cup, Australia versus America, when the Australian tennis player Frank Sedgman defeated Vic Seixas in the deciding match.
+When he was thirteen years of age, another significant contribution to Ian Heads' sporting orientation occurred.
 At great financial sacrifice by his mother, he travelled by bus from Sydney to Melbourne for the 1956 Olympic Games.
 Heads attended Sydney Boys High School where he gained his Leaving Certificate at the end of 1960.

 Career

-Ian Heads began his sports journalistic career at the Daily Telegraph in the early 1960s.

-In 1970 he joined the newly established Rugby League Week, a successful magazine which at one stage sold 90,000 copies of each issue.
-From 1981 to 1987 he occupied the position of editor, a challenge in which he was most successful.
+Heads began his sports journalistic career at the Sydney Daily Telegraph in the early 1960s.
+In 1970, he joined the newly established Rugby League Week, a successful magazine which at one stage sold 90,000 copies of each issue.
+From 1981 to 1987, he occupied the position of editor, a challenge in which he was most successful.
 He is described in the Hall of Fame wall plaque in his honour as "a superb mentor for many aspiring journalists".
+Leading rugby league historian David Middleton told how he was among dozens of young journalists inspired and mentored by Heads over a long period.
+Said Middleton, "The words I most associate with Ian are integrity, decency and respect".